ElNgatia/sat-localization-checker/README.md

 }
 ```

+### Duplicate Checker Output

+The Go duplicate checker produces two files:
+- `cleaned.json`: Original file with duplicates removed
+- `removed.json`: Only the duplicate entries that were removed

 ## How It Works

-1. **Scanning**: The tool scans your Dart files using the Dart analyzer to build an AST (Abstract Syntax Tree).
+1. **Scanning**: The Dart tool scans your Dart files using the Dart analyzer to build an AST.
 2. **Detection**: It identifies string literals in UI contexts like `Text()` widgets, form validators, etc.
 3. **Filtering**: Non-UI strings, URLs, empty strings, and already localized strings are filtered out.
 4. **Reporting**: All non-localized strings are collected into a comprehensive report.
 5. **ARB Generation**: When enabled, an ARB file is created with appropriate keys and placeholder metadata.
 6. **Code Modification**: When enabled, source files are updated to use localization keys.
+7. **Duplicate Checking**: The Go tool analyzes the generated ARB file to find and remove duplicates.

 ## Project Configuration